 Maximum Channels: This switch determines how many ASIO device channels will be available to the application.
-This is an application specific parameter.
-If different ASIO applications are used at different times, it is possible to have them set differently.

-The primary purpose for this switch is to increase CPU efficiency and to facilitate multi-client operation.
-The default state is "unlimited", which means that all 16-channels are available to the ASIO application.
+This is an application specific parameter, meaning setting this value will be unique to each application.
+The default state is "unlimited", which means that all channels are available to the ASIO application.
 Most audio software allows the user to specify how many ASIO devices are used, generally in a settings or options menu.
 There are some applications however that grab control over ALL of the ASIO devices in the system.
 For example, ProTools will open all available channels regardless of the number of tracks being used in a project.
-This can be problematic because it uses more CPU power than is necessary, and also because there are no driver devices available to be used by another application (multiclient operation).
+This can be problematic because it uses more CPU power than is necessary, and also because there are no driver devices available to be used by another application (multi-client operation).

 In these cases, setting the Maximum Channels control to the desired number of channels may free up some CPU overhead and allows another application to access the channels that the ASIO application is not using.
-As an example, if you are only using two pairs of outputs from your ASIO application, it would be appropriate top set this parameter to "4 channels".
+As an example, if you are only using two pairs of outputs from your ASIO application, it would be appropriate to set this parameter to "4 channels".